Knapoc/uygroa/README.md

 1. `rm /opt/bin/uygroa`
 2. `rm /opt/etc/uygroa.cfg`
 3. `rm -r /opt/var/cache/uygroa/`
+4. edit dnsmasq config and remove the entry which links to /opt/var/cache/uygroa/ipv4_hosts (or ipv6_hosts).
+5. restart dnsmasq or reboot

 **Note**
 * This will not uninstall pixelserv-tls.
 To do so `opkg remove pixelserv-tls`